Zennoon/alx-low_level_programming/0x10-variadic_functions/README.md

 0-sum_them_all: The function is variadic (it accepts a variable number of args, with variable types).
 Using the type and macros defined in stdarg.h, it goes through the optional arguments and sums them up and returns their values.

+1-print_numbers.c: The function is variadic.
+Granted, the type of the optional arguments is going to be a number (promoted to an int).
+The function prints each argument with a separator string between them.